BiocPy/cellarr/README.md

 - `sample_metadata`: A TileDB file containing sample metadata.
 - `cell_metadata`: A TileDB file containing cell metadata including mapping to the samples they are tagged with in ``sample_metadata``.
-- A matrix TileDB file named by the `layer_matrix_name` parameter.
+- An `assay` TileDB group containing various matrices.
 This allows the package to store multiple different matrices, e.g. 'counts', 'normalized', 'scaled' for the same cell, gene, sample metadata attributes.

 The organization is inspired by the [MultiAssayExperiment](https://bioconductor.org/packages/release/bioc/html/MultiAssayExperiment.html) data structure.